toholdaquill/toholdaquill.github.io/95theses/thesis-3.md

 The most obvious example of the move online--and subsequent pwnage of meatspace--is the so-called Internet of Things (IoT).
 A fridge obeys the rules of meatspace.
 Plug a fridge into the internet, and it will obey the rules of the cyber domain.

 Let us examine the differences.
 Control of a non-IoT fridge requires physical access.
-Someone has to stand in your kitchen if they want to see or control your appliance--the model, make, year, current inside temperature, energy consumption, what food and drink comes and goes--all this is opaque to a remote actor.
+Someone has to stand in your kitchen if they want to see or control your appliance  The model, make, year, current inside temperature, energy consumption, what food and drink comes and goes--all this is opaque to a remote actor.

 But on the cyber domain, channels of communication and control extend from your fridge to every corner of the planet.
 The manufacturer, and, indeed, any sufficiently-motivated attacker, state or otherwise, can know everything about your fridge, and in real time, or close to it.